 The Guardian report is from her speech given at an Oxford Literary Festival debate and was first published Monday 21 April 2014.
 Sadly Elizabeth Edmondson (Aston) passed away 11 January 2016.
 GBW.

 LOOKING: Love reading the adult works of author Nick Earls and can brag that I had tenuous, almost ethereal, contact with the man at a book-related charity event.
 Okay, he was in the same room and he did nod hello.
 By some weird default in the booking system, I was seated at the head table with Mr Earls and treated like a VIP.
 I kept getting covert glances from the other diners, socialites wondering who the heck I was.
 I felt nervous but not intimidated.

 Promo blurb reads “Twins Lexi and Al Hunter stumble upon an old dictionary and the world as they know it changes.
 They are blasted into history to hunt down words that threaten to vanish from our past and our present.”
-And use word nails – take a look!
+And use word nails – sorry, the video is no longer available but you can read the publishers PDF notes for teachers here.
 GBW.

 THINKING: (My apologies because part of this post was accidentally released earlier) Reusing old books, repurposing their mellow covers and yellow pages into something other than pulp––there are good illustrations on this subject but I was musing about reusing the forgotten cotton carry bags in our car boot.
 Whatever we buy, potatoes, pistachios, mangoes or marshmallows, we will need to bring our own grocery bags to supermarkets in Queensland from 1st July 2018.
 Plastic bags are banned.
 The perfect opportunity to reuse single-use carry bags with huge logos on them, like the paper Folio Books bag in muted charcoal with strong handles which currently houses old draft manuscripts.